boowebb/mongodb_logger/README.md

           host: localhost
           port: 27017
           replica_set: true

    Also you can use "url" parameter for setup connection to mongodb:

         development:
           url: mongodb://localhost:27017/my_app
           capsize: <%= 10.megabytes %>

+   You can also use the "hosts" parameter v. "host" to specify a replset
+        development:
+          hosts:
+            - mongo-host-01
+            - mongo-host-02
+            - mongo-host-03

 1. For using with MongoDB Replica Set (more info you can read by this link [http://www.mongodb.org/display/DOCS/Replica+Sets](http://www.mongodb.org/display/DOCS/Replica+Sets)).
 In config set list of [host, port] in key "hosts":

         development:
           database: my_app
           capsize: <%= 10.megabytes %>